frgtn-dot-dev/musubi/README.md

 ## Quick Start

-You can try the application for your self. **It will be accessible through google play store and apple app store in a few days, I will update here when process of adding is done.
+You can try the application for your self [here](https://play.google.com/store/apps/details?id=dev.frgtn.musubi&pli=1).

 More info at [Musubi Wehsite](https://musubi.frgtn.dev).

-The application is setup to work with main server at the moment.
-Self-hostable options are on the way.

 ## Usage